awsdocs/aws-organizations-docs/doc_source/orgs_permissions_iam-policies.md

 In addition to restricting access to specific actions, you can restrict access to specific entities in your organization\.
 The `Resource` elements in the examples in the preceding sections both specify the wildcard character \("\*"\), which means "any resource that the action can access\."
 Instead, you can replace the "\*" with the Amazon Resource Name \(ARN\) of specific entities to which you want to allow access\.

 **Example: Granting permissions to a single OU**
-The first statement of the following policy allows an IAM user read access to the entire organization, but the second statement allows the user to perform AWS Organizations administrative actions only within a single, specified organizational unit \(OU\) and its child OUs\.
+The first statement of the following policy allows an IAM user read access to the entire organization, but the second statement allows the user to perform AWS Organizations administrative actions only within a single, specified organizational unit \(OU\)\.
+This does not extend to any child OUs\.
 No billing access is granted\.
 Note that this doesn't give you administrative access to the AWS accounts in the OU\.
-It grants only permissions to perform AWS Organizations operations on the accounts and child OUs within the specified OU:
+It grants only permissions to perform AWS Organizations operations on the accounts within the specified OU:

 ```
 {